araobp/spring-api/README.md

-# API mock service based on Spring Boot
+# API service based on Spring Boot

 This app runs on Heroku PaaS.